* After you've applied for these fine jobs, be sure to check the topical lists (at the left) to find link to other job posting locations!

 Remember, just because the initial disaster is over and out of the headlines, the recovery period is often very long for survivors.
 Natural Disasters often take years, not days, for recovery.
 Do get your 'Grab and Go' bag ready for whatever natural disasters are common for your area.
 Advance planning saves lives and hastens recovery.
 Ready.gov is a good place to start your family preparedness education.

-HEALTH: Combatting Ebola If you are wondering how to best stop this disease, quit panicking and start contributing to organizations working on the front lines of this international disaster.
+HEALTH: Combatting Ebola If you are wondering how to best stop this disease, start contributing to organizations working on the front lines of this international disaster.

 Doctors Without Borders: has worked tirelessly to help reign in the outbreak in Guinea, Liberia, Nigeria, Sierra Leone and Senegal.
 The organization began responding to the outbreak back in March 2014, and has over 3,000 people deployed to help the affected regions.
 To date, they have lost 9 of the 16 medics who have contracted Ebola in West Africa.
 Financial assistance helps beat the disease back.